family expense trackerhome expensesshared workspacemonthly budgethisab app

 ModelBest forHow to track it

-Equal contributionRoommates, siblings, shared flatsAdd each person's monthly contribution as credit
+Fixed contributionRoommates, siblings, shared flatsAdd each recorded contribution as credit

-Income-based contributionFamilies with different earning levelsAdd agreed contribution amounts as credit
+Agreed contributionFamilies with different earning levelsAdd the agreed contribution amounts as credit

 The important thing is not which model you choose.
 The important thing is that everyone knows the model before the month begins.